 \subsection{GreyC-B Dataset (2012)}

-Giot, El-Abed, and Rosenberger \cite{giot2012web} created a new dataset for keystroke based biometric systems.
-To develop the dataset, two types of logins and passwords were used- chosen and imposed.
-Leveraging a web environment the data collected free from any restriction.
-They performed statistical analysis of some key factors including the effect of password size on performance, significance of fusion techniques etc. Each participant had to choose their own login and password during the first session.
-Participants were free to participate in the session when convenient.
-There were three different steps in a session.
-In each step, a participant had to type a login and a password multiple times.
-Participants were not allowed to correct any tying mistakes.
-A progression bar was displayed to show the remaining number of inputs required to fulfill the session.
-The data collection process consisted of three steps.
-1) Ten attempts using a prior researcher chosen login and password, 2) Ten attempts for the user chosen login and password, 3) Ten imposter samples from two other participants.
+Giot, El-Abed, and Rosenberger \cite{giot2012web} created a new dataset for keystroke-based biometric systems.
+To build the dataset, two types of logins and passwords were chosen and imposed.
+Leveraging a web environment, the data was collected without any restrictions.
+They performed statistical analysis of some key factors including the effect of password size on performance, the significance of fusion techniques, etc. The data collection process consisted of three steps.
+1) Ten attempts using a prior researcher-chosen login and password, 2) Ten attempts for the user-chosen login and password, and 3) Ten imposter samples from two other participants.
 83 individuals participated in the data collection.
-They collected 5185 genuine samples, 5439 imposed samples and 5754 imposter samples.
+They collected 5185 genuine samples, 5439 imposed samples, and 5754 imposter samples.
 For each participant, 20 samples were used for training and the remaining samples were used for testing (with a minimum of 20).
-The conclusions of their experiment were - 1) Using an individual threshold was better than using a global threshold for computing the EER, as an individual threshold is a value specific to a user that determines the origin of the sample - legitimate user or an imposter, 2) Using logins provided better results than using passwords, 3) The performance improved by doing the fusion of all features (monographs and digraphs), 4) The performance was dependent on the password size and entropy.
+The conclusions of their experiment were: 1) Using an individual threshold was better than using a global threshold for computing the EER because an individual threshold is a value specific to a user that takes into account the origin of the sample i.e whether a legitimate user or an imposter, 2) Using logins provided better results than using passwords, 3) The performance improved by doing the fusion of all features (monographs and digraphs), 4) The performance was dependent on the password size and entropy.